sidsharma2002/sidsharma2002/README.md

 # Hello, folks!

 - About Me : I am an experienced Android Developer with a strong focus on building and optimizing mobile applications.
-I have been working in Rooter for 3 years as Android Developer and scaled the product from 0.1mn to 1mn+ DAU.
+I have been working in Rooter for 3 years as Android Developer and scaled the product from 0.1mn to 1mn+ DAU (thats 10X).
 I have also been into public speaking and judged around 10+ hackathons in India.

 - 📫 How to reach me:  https://www.linkedin.com/in/sidsharma2002/